Vyral/base-template/_posts/2021-07-07-the-12-important-elements-of-the-universal-sales-call.md

 28:10—Wrapping things up/ Q&A

-If you have any questions for me about any of these universal sales tips or anything else related to the real estate business, don’t hesitate to reach out via phone or email.
+If you have any questions for me about these universal sales tips or anything else related to the real estate business, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.